 Controlled Insurance Program (CIP)

-Controlled Insurance Program (CIP): A risk management strategy in which an organization provides insurance coverage for its contractors and subcontractors, allowing for better control over costs and claims.
+Definition: A Controlled Insurance Program (CIP) is a comprehensive risk management strategy wherein an organization provides insurance coverage for its contractors and subcontractors, enabling enhanced control over costs and claims across a construction project.

 Ever wonder how large construction firms manage risks and keep projects on schedule without breaking the bank?
 The answer often lies in their use of Controlled Insurance Programs (CIPs), a strategy that can significantly mitigate risk while providing financial advantages.